SimonPadbury/baselayer-3/_src/colors.md

 ## Other Baselayer color utilities

-Other color utilities included in Baselayer cover black, white, reversi, reversi-flip, and transparent (for background only).

 ### Black, white, and reversi

 Black and white are explicitly named colors in baselayer.
 They do not have lightness levels (use grays).

-**New in Baselayer v.3.5:** If you want something black in the light theme but white in the dark theme (and vise versa like [reversi](https://en.wikipedia.org/wiki/Reversi) game pieces), Baselayer has `*-reversi` and `*-reversi-flip` classes that handle this.
+If you want something black in the light theme but white in the dark theme (and vise versa like [reversi](https://en.wikipedia.org/wiki/Reversi) game pieces), Baselayer has `*-reversi` and `*-reversi-flip` classes that handle this.

 * `*-black` / `hover:*-black` — named color black
 * `*-white` / `hover:*-white` — named color white